 Team-building workouts are a great way to get to know each other better and have a great time in the process.
 Sure, the guide, the teacher, or the trainer plays a huge role in the success of these activities.
 But it all comes down to the way the participants feel about taking part in these group boot camp workouts.
 Here are a few fun team-building drills for you to motivate your fellows, get them cooperative, and have them break a little sweat while at it.

 You'll need at least 2 same-size groups and 2 jumping ropes of different lengths.

-At the first stage of the game, every single person in each group jumps through the jumping rope for as many jumps as possible without a misstep.
-These jumps will be counted together for each group as single points.
+At the first stage of the game, every single person in each group hops through the jumping rope for as many jumps as possible without a misstep.
+These will be counted together for each group as single points.

-Then they invite the third person and start jumping together.
+Then they invite a third person and start jumping together.
 This number will be multiplied by three.
-The first group is finished with the task until all of the members have been invited and jumped together.
+The first group is only finished with the task when all of the members have been invited and jumped together.

 If there are a lot of people in the groups, they could either be divided into smaller groups or the jumping rope can be held by two members of the other team.
 After the second team is finished with the task, all the points are counted.
 The group which gains more points wins.

 10 objects of different heights and sizes are scattered indoors and/or outdoors.

 For this team boot camp exercise divide everybody into pairs.
 One person verbally guides his/her partner, who's blindfolded, through the minefield.
 Each bump into an object takes 1 point out of the starting 10.
 After one participant finishes going through the minefields, they switch places.
 The pair who has the most points (the maximum being 20) wins.